From Istanbul to Oslo – Saudi Arabia’s efforts to silence international dissent

 This event is a collaboration between Amnesty International Norway, Amnesty International Sweden, Amnesty International Finland, Arab Film Days and Another World Entertainment Norway.

-In order to watch The Dissident, you will need to follow the link in the event, rent and then watch the film either prior to or after the panel discussion.
+In order to watch The Dissident, you will need to follow the link on the film page, rent and then watch the film either prior to or after the panel discussion.
 The film will be available for rent from 6 p.m. on April 14, to 11:59 p.m. on April 16.

 All of the proceeds will go to Amnesty International Norway.